shresth20/ai_virtual_assistant/README.md

 I explored both sides of audio interaction.
 With text-to-speech (TTS) using pyttsx3, I allowed the assistant to convert text into speech.
 With speech recognition, I incorporated the ability for the assistant to understand and act upon voice commands from users.
+#
+### Thanking You dear David J. Malan and Harvard,

+I want to express my heartfelt gratitude for the incredible learning experience provided by CS50's Introduction to Programming with Python program.
+Your dedication to teaching and sharing knowledge has been truly inspiring.
+This course has not only equipped me with valuable programming skills but also ignited a passion for computer science.
+Thank you for your commitment to education and for making this learning journey so enriching.

+Sincerely,

+Shresth Kasera
+from India 'Bharat'

 ## CS50P certificate...
 ![CS50P](https://github.com/shresth20/python_problems/assets/138902550/db09c90b-e430-40e2-8d40-d09be927f161)